 Being asked, “Tell me about a time you had a conflict with your boss,” in a job interview can feel like a trick.
 Is the interviewer just fishing for reasons to disqualify you?
 Are they trying to hint that your potential new boss is unusually conflict-prone?
-How are you supposed to answer, anyway?

 “Everyone occasionally disagrees with their boss,” says Chaya Milchtein, a career coach for women and LGBTQ people in the automotive industry.
 Depending on your years of experience, you might have several scenarios to choose from.
 Should you talk about when you disagreed with your manager about a business decision?
 Or the time your boss called you out in front of coworkers?

-“Talk about a time when you resolved a conflict you had with your boss where you both compromised and came to a mutually beneficial resolution,” Milchtein says.
+- Choose a conflict with a positive resolution.
+Talk about a conflict “where you both compromised and came to a mutually beneficial resolution,” Milchtein says.
 “This allows you to speak with confidence about the situation, show off your conflict resolution skills, and prove that you are amenable to compromise.”

 Here’s how you might use the STAR method for this question:

 “In my job as marketing account manager, I was in charge of handling all relations with five large clients.
 One time, a disgruntled client approached my boss about how I handled an email marketing campaign.
 My boss was upset and pulled me into her office to tell me that she agreed with the client and that I had mismanaged the campaign.
 I disagreed with her.
-I’d spent weeks researching data for the campaign and putting all the pieces together, and I felt the campaign was handled well.”
+I’d spent weeks researching data for the campaign and putting all the pieces together, and I felt it was handled well.”

 Explain your responsibility or “duty” in the situation.
+For this question, that’s not necessarily your job duty, but what your goals were in the situation.
 “I look for a candidate who stands up for what’s right, even if it means having to have a difficult conversation,” Milchtein says.
 Conflict is a normal part of life, and recognizing how to navigate it is essential.
 For example, did you need to negotiate for a longer project timeline or more resources?
 Did you need to clear up a communication issue?

-Here’s where you should discuss the exact steps you took to address the issue.
+Here’s where you should discuss the exact steps you followed to address the conflict.
 Did you set up a one-on-one meeting with your boss?
 If so, how did you approach the conversation?
 Not only are you showing how you’re willing to take ownership over a situation, but you’re also demonstrating your problem-solving skills.
 This gives your interviewer an inside look at how you approach conflict—so they can decide whether or not you’ll be a good fit for their team.

-Example: “At first, I felt very defensive.
+“At first, I felt very defensive.
 But I took a second to collect myself and was able to remain cool and poised while I explained to my boss the process I used for the campaign and why I made certain decisions.
 When she heard my reasoning, my boss also calmed down.
 She pointed out a few things I did well, but still didn’t agree with my overall approach.
 It was hard feedback to hear, especially since I had taken a lot of care and time with that campaign.
-But after listening to what my boss had to say, I realized a few corrections I could make in the future.
+But after listening to what my boss had to say, I realized a few changes I could make in the future.
 I also knew that I had to make things right with the client.

-I called the client and apologized about the missteps I’d made.
+“I called the client and apologized about the missteps I’d made.
 I explained the reasons for my approach, but told them about the tweaks we could make in the future.
 To ensure we were both on the same page, we designed a plan for the next campaign together.”

-A crucial element of your answer involves the outcome of the situation.
-“We look for a positive resolution, where both sides came together even though they didn’t see eye to eye at the beginning,” explains Curley.
+The outcome of the conflict is a crucial aspect of your answer.
+“We look for a positive resolution, where both sides came together even though they didn’t see eye to eye at the beginning,” Curley says.
 In this case, positive doesn’t mean you “won,” positive means that both parties came out of the situation better than before.
-Provide information such as how the conflict ended and what good things happened after the situation was resolved.
-Talk about what you learned, what your boss might have learned, and how the two of you approached issues going forward.
+In fact, one possible outcome might be that you came around to see things from your boss’s point of view.

-My boss respected what I had to say, even though she didn’t agree with it.
-She appreciated my apology and resolution with the client.
+“In the end, I learned a few new things about email marketing campaigns.
+But most importantly, I learned that my boss appreciates knowing about any process changes ahead of time.
 And after that conversation, we had a more open relationship.
-She felt comfortable giving me feedback and I felt comfortable speaking up.
+She felt comfortable giving me feedback and I felt comfortable coming to her with new ideas.
 I continued to manage that client account for three more years.”

 There are a few things you should avoid in your response.
 To help you focus on the most important points, steer clear of:

 - Negative opinions: Focus on the facts and the actions you took.
-Try to stay away from blaming or negative comments like, “My boss never liked me.” or “He’s a stubborn person.”
+Try to stay away from blaming or negative comments like, “My boss never liked me,” or, “He’s a stubborn person.”
 These types of remarks don’t make you look good.

 - Other people’s opinions: Skip mentioning that your coworkers sided with you or that most people didn’t care for your boss.
 Direct your story toward the situation, actions you took, and results.

-Here’s another great answer to the prompt, “Tell me about a time you had a conflict with your boss.”
+Here are more great answers to take a look at.
 Notice how the answers follow the STAR method and focus on a positive resolution.

+“As a finance assistant, I’m in charge of putting together reports for potential company investments.
 One time, my boss asked me to generate a new report on a Wednesday morning and wanted it done by Thursday at 5 PM.
-Due to the level of work involved, and wanting the report to be accurate, I knew there’d be no way I could finish the report on time.
+Due to the amount of work involved, and wanting the report to be accurate, I knew there’d be no way I could finish the report on time.
 Because I’m committed to high-quality work and I wasn’t sure my boss fully understood what goes into each report, I knew I needed to speak up.
 I decided to approach my boss about the impossible timeline.

-At her next available opening, I sat down with my boss and explained my concerns.
-She was firm that the report would be completed by Thursday at 5 PM.
-Since I wasn’t willing to sacrifice the quality of the report, I said that it wouldn’t be possible, even if I stayed late that night.
-My boss insisted that the deadline was non-negotiable.
-So I decided to ask my boss if there was anyone who could help me with the report.
-After thinking about it, my boss found another assistant who could put in a few hours.
-While I still had to work long hours, I knew that the investment committee was meeting on Friday, so I understood the pressure my boss was under.
-I agreed to partner with the other assistant to get the report done on time to the high standard I always deliver.
+“At her next available opening, I sat down with my boss and explained my concerns, telling her it wouldn’t be possible, even if I stayed late that night.
+But my boss insisted that the deadline was non-negotiable.
+I knew that the investment committee was meeting on Friday, so I understood the pressure my boss was under.
+So I decided to switch gears and ask my boss if there was anyone who could help me with the report.
+She found another assistant who could put in a few hours and we worked together to get the report done on time to the high standard I always deliver.